iPhone Users Can Now Chat With AI Agents in Microsoft Teams

 Microsoft Teams now supports AI agents directly on iPhones.
 Users can access these agents from chats, channels, meetings, or the app tray without switching screens.
 The update brings native AI interaction to mobile, improving workflow for users away from their desks.

-The new functionality enables users to invoke agents with @mentions or through the app tray, delivering real-time responses, contextual suggestions, and zero-prompt entry points.
+The new functionality enables users to invoke agents with @mentions or through the app tray, delivering real-time responses, contextual suggestions, and zero-input entry points.
 It streamlines task updates, clarifications, and follow-ups in ongoing conversations using AI-generated content, citations, and sensitivity labels.
 Designed for high compliance and speed, the system also includes a built-in feedback mechanism to help refine agent performance.

 Enterprise-Ready AI Integration for Mobile